 On January 16, The University of Texas System Office of Strategic Initiatives launched seekUT (search + earnings + employment = knowledge), a website and complementary interactive tool targeted to students and their families in order to help them plan their academic futures and reduce the costs of earning a bachelor’s degree.
-Available online and on your iPad via the SAS Mobile BI app (also available for Android tablet devices), seekUT will provide users with a range of data by degree major that will inform students in their decision making:
+Available online, via smartphone, and on your iPad using the SAS Mobile BI app (also available for Android tablet devices), seekUT will provide users with a range of data by degree major that will inform students in their decision making:

 In addition, there is a great deal of data on earnings and jobs, by occupation, for Texas, Texas regions, other states, and national medians.
 This includes the projected job growth from 2010 to 2020, annual median wage, and the estimated number of positions annually available.
 We feel that the combination of these data elements offers students and their parents a planning tool that is unique.

 The seekUT tool was developed using data obtained through partnerships with the Texas Higher Education Coordinating Board and the Texas Workforce Commission, as well as data available through the National Student Clearinghouse and the U.S. Bureau of Labor Statistics’ Employment Projections program.

 The comprehensive online data tool is designed to help students and their families plan their future based on a foundation of realistic expectations of potential student loan debt and post-graduation earnings. seekUT will eventually include data for all degree levels, as well as additional portals relevant to high school counselors, university administrators and advisors, and researchers.

 Now you can discover even more from your iPad!
 Click here for a three-minute video to walk you through, step-by-step, on how to download the Mobile BI app, connect to the UT System server, and subscribe to/open reports.
 You can also access seekUT via your smartphone.

 News Release (August 14, 2014): University of Texas System makes salary data and student debt data available via smartphone